Impeccable Mediocrity

 Addressing Impeccable Mediocrity requires the systematic introduction of active human control into AI generation processes.
 The most effective approaches involve Human-in-the-Loop frameworks with a critical supervision function.

-Documented methodologies include the 3C Protocol (Compare, Challenge, Curate) and Strategic Metaprompting, developed by Gabriele Gobbo, which force the model outside its statistical default by introducing structured human direction at each stage of generation.
+Documented methodologies include the 3C Protocol (Compare, Challenge, Curate) and Strategic Metaprompting, developed by Gabriele Gobbo.
+Both push the model past its safest answer and require human judgment at each stage of generation.

 Frequently Asked Questions